neutralinojs/neutralinojs.github.io/docs/configuration/modes.md

 :::

 ## chrome
 Neutralinojs app will run as a Chrome application.
-The framework use several Chrome command-line arguments to make the application look more like a native app.
-Neutralinojs chrome mode starts a new Chrome process with the following default command-line arguments.
+The framework use the following Chrome command-line arguments to make the web application look more like a native app.

 ```
 --disable-background-networking